Pack3tL0ss/ConsolePi/README.md

 /api/v1.0/
 * adapters: returns list of local adapters
-* remcache: returns the local cloud cache
+* remotes: returns the local cloud cache
-* ifaces: returns interface / IP details
+* interfaces: returns interface / IP details
 * outlets: returns details for defined outlets (power control function)
 * details: full json representing all local details for the ConsolePi

 The API is used by ConsolePi when mdns doesn't have the head-room for all of the data.
 When this occurs, the remote will advertise via mdns without it's adapter data, the local ConsolePi will detect the adapter data was stripped out and request it via the API.

 > The API is currently unsecured, it uses http, and Auth is not implemented yet.
-It currently only supports GET requests, and doens't return any sensitive data.
+It currently only supports GET requests.
+With dli power switch support being added there is now some sensitive data (creds for dli) available from the API.
+Making securing it more of a priority, but be aware it's not currently secured.
+See the [DLI Web/Ethernet Power Switch](#dli-webethernet-power-switch) section for info on disabling the API if warranted in your environment.

 ## Power Control

-- The Power Control Function allows you to control power to external outlets.
-Currently ConsolePi supports:
+The Power Control Function allows you to control power to external outlets.
+ConsolePi supports:
+  - [digital Loggers](https://www.digital-loggers.com/index.html) Ethernet Power Switch/Web Power Switch (including older models lacking rest API).
   - External relays controlled by ConsolePi GPIO ( Like this one [Digital-Loggers IoT Relay](https://dlidirect.com/products/iot-power-relay) ).
   - [Tasmota](https://blakadder.github.io/templates/) flashed WiFi smart [outlets](https://blakadder.github.io/templates/) (i.e. SonOff S31).
 These are low cost outlets based on ESP8266 microcontrollers.
       > Tasmota was chosen because it allows for local control without reliance on a cloud service.
 So your 'kit' can include a small relatively portable smart outlet which can be programmed to connect to the ConsolePi hotspot.
 Then ConsolePi can control that outlet even if an internet connection is not available.
-- If the function is enabled and outlets are defined, an option in `consolepi-menu` will be presented allowing access to a sub-menu where those outlets can be controlled (toggle power on/off).
+- If the function is enabled and outlets are defined, an option in `consolepi-menu` will be presented allowing access to a sub-menu where those outlets can be controlled (toggle power on/off, cycle, rename(rename only implemented for dli power switch outlets currently)).
 - Outlets can be linked to Console Adapter(s) (best if the adapter is pre-defined using `consolepi-addconsole`).
 If there is a link defined between the outlet and the adapter, anytime you initiate a connection to the adapter via `consolepi-menu` ConsolePi will ensure the outlet is powered on.
 Otherwise if the link is defined you can connect to a device and power it on, simply by initiating the connection from the menu (*does not apply when connecting via TELNET*).
-    > The power sub-menu **currently** only appears in the menu on the ConsolePi where the outlets are defined.
+    > The power sub-menu **currently** only appears in the menu on the ConsolePi where the outlets are defined (Menu does not display outlets defined on remote ConsolePis).
 The auto-power-on when connecting to an adapter linked to an outlet works for both local and remote connections (establishing a connection to an adapter on a remote ConsolePi (clustering / cloud-sync function) via another ConsolePis menu)

 ### Power Control Setup